-These relationships have been repeatably and now underpin the MSA system.
-They imply that management of growth pattern of cattle is important to achieve, growth, fatness, vield and meat quality goals in a range of different production systems.
+These relationships have been repeatably observed in Beef CRC research projects and now underpin the MSA system.
+They imply that management of growth pattern of cattle is important to achieve, growth, fatness, yield and meat quality goals in a range of different production systems.

-From theory to practice - CRC results
+From Theory to Practice - CRC Results